smithbm2316/htmx/www/content/examples/_index.md

 | [Sortable](@/examples/sortable.md) | Demonstrates how to use htmx with the Sortable.js plugin to implement drag-and-drop reordering
 | [Updating Other Content](@/examples/update-other-content.md) | Demonstrates how to update content beyond just the target elements
 | [Confirm](@/examples/confirm.md) | Demonstrates how to implement a custom confirmation dialog with htmx
+| [Progressively Enhanced Shopping List](@/examples/progressively-enhanced-shopping-list.md) | Demonstrates how to use progressive enhancement techniques with HTMX on a shopping list

 ## Migrating from Hotwire / Turbo ?